benmcollins/pex87xx/README.md

-# pex87xx

-Userspace I2C interface for PLX PEX87xx line for PCI-e switches
+# Linux I2C interface to PEX87xx PCIe Switches

 If anyone has docs on the PEX87xx register space, please let me know.